Simulating and Sampling from Quantum Circuits with 2D Tensor Networks: Results

-To study the loop correlations present in these TNs more directly, we compute the first-order approximation to the BP error in both setups (see Eq.~\eqref{eq:avBPError}) as a function of the number of Trotter layers.
+We now study the loop correlations present in these TNs.
+When these are large, they necessitate the aforementioned contraction with a large boundary MPS dimension $R$.
+Here, we compute the first-order approximation to the BP error in both setups (see Eq.~\eqref{eq:avBPError}) as a function of the number of Trotter layers.
 This error can be seen as quantifying the strength of loop correlations in the TNS.
 The results are shown in Fig.~\ref{fig:loopcorrelation}.
 We observe a drastically larger BP error (many orders of magnitude) for the Willow square-lattice versus the heavy-hexagonal lattice.
 The loops in the heavy-hex lattice are three times as large and thus generically one could expect $\varepsilon ({\rm Heavy \ Hex}) \sim \varepsilon^{3} ({\rm Willow})$ ($0 \leq \varepsilon \leq 1$) based on the exponential scaling of the eigenvalue gap of increasingly long sequences of matrices.
 The difference we see in Fig.~\ref{fig:loopcorrelation}, however, appears to go beyond even this, and is reinforced by the remarkably accurate BP results numerically observed in Fig.~\ref{fig:heisenberg_expectations} and in Ref.~\cite{tindall2023efficient} for Ising model dynamics on large heavy-hex geometries.
 These results point to some level of ``loop interference'' in large lattice systems which compounds with the increased loop sizes relative to the Willow topology.
 A theoretical explanation appears urgently needed to this phenomenon.